Which curriculum does St Paul’s follow for science?

 Our ‘diversity in science’ document shows some of the scientists of different ethnicity, age, race, ability and gender that the children will study while at St Paul’s School.

 Science learning begins in EYFS where children develop their skills of observation, prediction, critical thinking and discussion through their own discoveries and planned experiments.
 There is a strong emphasis on outdoor learning and providing children with the opportunity to be amazed by the natural world!
+Please see our Nursery and Reception curriculum maps and knowledge organisers for more information about what our EYFS children will be learning.

 What are Knowledge Organisers?